Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-oath/oath-commands.md

 | IMF data(o) | Imf |

 Notes:
-- Name data is presented as "period/issuer:account", if period is standard (30s) then it's presented as "issuer:account".
+- Name data is typically presented as "period/issuer:account", but the "period/" and "issuer:" are optional under certain configurations.
-- Minimal length of the Key data (secret) is 14 bytes, if the lentgth is less then pad with 0s.
+- Minimal length of the Key data (secret) is 14 bytes, if the length is less then pad with 0s.
 - Key (secret) is arbitary key value encoded in Base32 according to RFC 3548.
 - Imf data is a Counter, which counts the number of iterations for HOTP.